TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/list.rst

    *itemlist*.
 Analogous to ``list[low:high] = itemlist``.
 The *itemlist* may be *NULL*, indicating the assignment of an empty list (slice deletion).
    Return ``0`` on success, ``-1`` on failure.
-Negative indices, as when slicing from Python, are not supported.
+Negative indices, as when slicing kutoka Python, are not supported.

 .. c:function:: int PyList_Sort(PyObject *list)